 “The Husband of One Wife”

-Another Fundamentalist argument, related to the last, is that marriage is mandatory for Church leaders.
-For Paul says a bishop must be "the husband of one wife," and "must manage his own household well, keeping his children submissive and respectful in every way; for if a man does not know how to manage his own household, how can he care for God’s Church?"
+Another Protestant argument, related to the last, is that marriage is mandatory for Church leaders.
+For Paul says a bishop must be “the husband of one wife,” and “must manage his own household well, keeping his children submissive and respectful in every way; for if a man does not know how to manage his own household, how can he care for God’s Church?”
 (1 Tim.
 3:2, 4–5).
-This means, they argue, that only a man who has demonstrably looked after a family is fit to care for God’s Church; an unmarried man, it is implied, is somehow untried or unproven.
+This means, they argue, that only a man who has demonstrably looked after a family is fit to care for God’s Church.

 This interpretation leads to obvious absurdities.
 For one, if “the husband of one wife” really meant that a bishop had to be married, then by the same logic “keeping his children submissive and respectful in every way” would mean that he had to have children.
 Childless husbands (or even fathers of only one child, since Paul uses the plural) would not qualify.

-In fact, following this style of interpretation to its final absurdity, since Paul speaks of bishops meeting these requirements (not of their having met them, or of candidates for bishop meeting them), it would even follow that an ordained bishop whose wife or children died would become unqualified for ministry!
+In fact, following this style of interpretation to its final absurdity, since Paul speaks of bishops meeting these requirements, it would even follow that an ordained bishop whose wife or children died would become unqualified for ministry!
 Clearly such excessive literalism must be rejected.

-The theory that Church leaders must be married also contradicts the obvious fact that Paul himself, an eminent Church leader, was single and happy to be so.
-Unless Paul was a hypocrite, he could hardly have imposed a requirement on bishops which he did not himself meet.
+The theory that Church leaders must be married also contradicts the obvious fact that Paul himself, an eminent Church leader, was single.
+Unless Paul was a hypocrite, he could hardly have imposed a requirement on bishops that he did not himself meet.
 Consider, too, the implications regarding Paul’s positive attitude toward celibacy in 1 Corinthians 7: the married have worldly anxieties and divided interests, yet only they are qualified to be bishops; whereas the unmarried have single-minded devotion to the Lord, yet are barred from ministry!